jimf/http-decision-tree/README.md

 # HTTP Decision Tree

-This is an interactive version of [choosing-code][Choosing an HTTP Status Code] that I threw together for fun to demo some React + Ramda in my [IntroFP][Intro to FP in JavaScript] talk.
+This is an interactive version of [Choosing an HTTP Status Code][choosing-code] that I threw together for fun to demo some React + Ramda in my [Intro to FP in JavaScript][IntroFP] talk.
 It's mostly working, but a little rough around the edges.
 If given more time, I'd like to:

 - add better instructions on what to do / what this is